Inflation in Dominican Republic

 Dominican Republic - Inflation

-Inflation fell from 4.2% in January to 3.7% in February, but remained within the Bank’s 3.0%-5.0% target range for the fourth straight month.
-Core inflation—which excludes volatile items such as certain types of food, fuel and administered prices—was up from 2.4% to 2.5%.
+Inflation fell from 1.1% in April to 1.0% in May, moving further below the Bank’s 3.0%–5.0% target range.
+However, core inflation—which excludes volatile items such as certain types of food, fuel and administered prices—was up from 2.8% to 3.1%.

 Dominican Republic - Inflation Data